oemof/oemof-solph/README.rst

 If you want to support us that way please fork the oemof repository to your own github account and make changes as described in the github guidelines: https://guides.github.com/activities/hello-world/

+If you have questions regarding the use of oemof you can visit the forum at `openmod-initiative.org <https://forum.openmod-initiative.org/tags/c/qa/oemof>`_ and open a new thread if your questions hasn't been already answered.

 Keep in touch! - You can become a watcher at our `github site <https://github.com/oemof/oemof>`_, but this will bring you quite a few mails and might be more interesting for developers.
 If you just want to get the latest news, like when is the next oemof meeting,